 - What are the business challenges our communications strategy needs to address?

-Get Your Messaging Consistent
+Ensure Your Messaging is Consistent

-Let Employees Share Their Voices
+Let Employees Share Their Voices.

 Communications can’t be a one way street.
 Meaning, your internal communications strategy should include — and encourage — employees to share their voices.